Welcome to the Worldwide Greathead family my One-Name Study - Person Page 175

 Sources of Information

-1. [S4908] Letters between Ronald Greathead Tim Ely and Jan Cooper.
+1. [S4908] Letters between Ronald Greathead, Tim Ely and Jan Cooper.

 2. [S40045] Newspapers The Hull Packet and Original Weekly Commercial, Literary and General Advertiser - 17 September 1810.

-3. [S40000] Www.findmypast.com - parish record collection, marriages.
+3. [S40000] Website www.findmypast.com - parish record collection, marriages.

 William Greathead Lewis

-#4361, d.
-1842
+#4361, b. about 1790, d.
+6 November 1842

-Thomas Wooler was the Editor of "The Black Dwarf", a London weekly pubication at 2 Sura Street, Bishopsgate.
+William Greathead Lewis was born about 1790.1 He married Mary Ann ...2 Thomas Wooler was the Editor of "The Black Dwarf", a London weekly pubication at 2 Sura Street, Bishopsgate.
 He also wrote in Wooler's British Gazette.
 George Edmonds was an inhabitant of Birmingham and Proprietor and Publisher of the weekly paper entitled Edmonds Weekly Recorder.
 A paper notorious of its Revolutionary principles.
 Charles Maddocks was a Pawnbroker of Birmingham.
 William Greathead Lewis was a schoolmaster at Coventry of the lowest description and later became the Propietor and Editor of the inflammatory weekly publication entitled "Lewis's Coventry Recorder" for which he was under Prosecution by information supplied to the Attorney General.

 There was a meeting on New Hall Hill in Birmingham on Monday 12 July 1819.
 Cartwright, Edmonds and Lewis rode to the meeting in a carriage drawn by two horses preceeded by two flags on which was inscribed Major Cartwrights the Bil of Rights and on the reverse The Soverienty of the People.
 The other flag was inscribed Sir Charles Wolseley and no Corn Law and on the reverse Thomas Jonathan Wooler and the liberty of the Prefs.